Youth are welcome in the facility at all hours during Summer Term.

 |All Week||M-F : 6 am - 8 pm

 Youth are welcome during all hours of summer operation.
 However, there are optimum times to bring youth.
 Please refer to each area of the facility below to find out more about policies and the most youth-friendly times to enjoy the facility.

-Our Youth Program policies are driven by the belief that the Student Rec Center is first and foremost a place for PSU students to exercise and create healthy lifestyles.
+We are pleased to offer our members the opportunity to participate with their children during the times and activities noted here.
 Knowing that many of our students and other members have children, we have worked to make accommodations to enable these members to participate while still adhering to standard PSU risk management practices, effectively allocating resources, and following our mission.
+Our Youth Hours policies are driven by the belief that the Student Rec Center is first and foremost a place for PSU students to exercise and create healthy lifestyles.

 Youth who are dependents of Rec Center members must register as Youth Pass holders at Member Services prior to participation.
 To register be prepared to:

 - Provide parental/guardian signature on the liability release